Hillsborough disaster: Memorial ceremonies

 The disaster has been acknowledged on 15 April every year by the community in Liverpool and football in general.
 An annual memorial ceremony is held at Anfield and at a church in Liverpool.
 The 10th and 20th anniversaries were marked by special services to remember the victims.
+Liverpool F.C. typically request that they are not scheduled to play on the anniversary of the disaster.

 From 2007, an annual Hillsborough Memorial service was held at Spion Kop, KwaZulu-Natal, South Africa.
-The ceremony was held on the Spion Kop Battlefield which gave its name to the Kop Stand at Anfield.
+The ceremony was held on the Spion Kop Battlefield that gave its name to the Kop Stand at Anfield.
 There is a permanent memorial to the 96 fans who died, in the form of a bench in view of the battlefield at a nearby lodge.
-Dean Davis and David Walters, South African Liverpool supporters, were responsible for the service and the bench was commissioned by Guy Prowse in 2008.
-Following on from (and out of respect for) the Hillsborough families' decision to conclude official memorials at Anfield with a final service in 2016, it was decided not to hold any further memorials at Spion Kop.
+South African Liverpool supporters were responsible for the service and the bench was commissioned in 2008.
+Following on from the Hillsborough families' decision to conclude official memorials at Anfield with a final service in 2016, it was decided not to hold any further memorials at Spion Kop.
 The Memorial bench remains at Spion Kop Lodge.
+In April 2023, a single seat was added to commemorate the 97th victim, Andrew Devine.

-In 2014, to mark the 25th anniversary of the disaster, the FA decided that all FA Cup, Premier League, Football League, and Football Conference matches played between 11–14 April would kick-off seven minutes later than originally scheduled with a six-minute delay and a one-minute silence tribute.
+In 2014, to mark the 25th anniversary of the disaster, the FA decided that all FA Cup, Premier League, Football League, and Football Conference matches played between 11 and 14 April would kick-off seven minutes later than originally scheduled with a six-minute delay and a one-minute silence tribute.